KaniBog/global-layoffs-mysql-project/README.md

 ![Rolling Totals Query + Results](images/rolling_total_month_&_year.png)

 ---
-##🔍 What the Rolling Total Shows
+## 🔍 What the Rolling Total Shows

 The cumulative curve climbs relentlessly, with no signs of flattening:
--Each month adds another layer of layoffs
+- Each month adds another layer of layoffs
--The global job market absorbs shock after shock
+- The global job market absorbs shock after shock
--Even when the headlines quiet down, the layoffs continue accumulating -The momentum never fully resets — it only grows
+- Even when the headlines quiet down, the layoffs continue accumulating
+- The momentum never fully resets — it only grows

 This reveals a global workforce under persistent pressure, not a temporary disruption.